smaremanda/add-in-docs/overview/update-your-javascript-api-for-office-and-manifest-schema-version.md

 ## Using the most up-to-date project files
 <a name="UpdateNuGet_using"> </a>

-If you use Visual Studio to develop your add-in, to use the [newest API members](http://msdn.microsoft.com/en-us/library/802cf4ae-7c18-4e7d-b4d6-ecaa84c569bc%28Office.15%29.aspx) of the JavaScript API for Office and the[v1.1 features of the add-in manifest](../overview/add-in-manifests.md) (which is validated against offappmanifest-1.1.xsd), you need to download and install the[Visual Studio 2015 and the latest Office Developer Tools](https://www.visualstudio.com/features/office-tools-vs).
+If you use Visual Studio to develop your add-in, to use the [newest API members](http://msdn.microsoft.com/en-us/library/802cf4ae-7c18-4e7d-b4d6-ecaa84c569bc%28Office.15%29.aspx) of the JavaScript API for Office and the [v1.1 features of the add-in manifest](../overview/add-in-manifests.md) (which is validated against offappmanifest-1.1.xsd), you need to download and install the [Visual Studio 2015 and the latest Office Developer Tools](https://www.visualstudio.com/features/office-tools-vs).

 If you use a text editor or IDE other than Visual Studio to develop your add-in, you need to update the references to the CDN for Office.js and the version of schema referenced in your add-in's manifest.